koii-network/docs/develop/rpcapi/intro.md

 Parsed Responses [#](#parsed-responses)
 ---------------------------------------

 Some methods support an `encoding` parameter, and can return account or instruction data in parsed JSON format if `"encoding":"jsonParsed"` is requested and the node has a parser for the owning program.
-Koii Validator nodes currently support JSON parsing for the following native and SPL programs:
+Koii Validator nodes currently support JSON parsing for the following native and KPL programs:

 |Program                     |Account State|Instructions|